 Another clue is that you have to pay the scammer / “florist” via Western Union Money Transfer.
-That’s generally one consistent part to this type of scam, because it is the hinge around which all of this works for the scammer – overpaying you.
+That’s the single most consistent part to this type of scam, because it is the hinge around which all of this works for the scammer – overpaying you.

-This is how these scams work.
-You’ll encounter variations of this, but there are always specific patterns to it that will reveal you’re dealing with a con artist / criminal / scammer.
+You’ll encounter variations of this, but there are always specific patterns that will reveal you’re dealing with a con artist / criminal / scammer.